HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 Not listed: Users

-We will create a realm, an user, two clients (one for a SPA, one for a server based app), a client scope for shared settings and a few mappers.
+You will create a realm, an user, two clients (one for a SPA, one for a server based app), a client scope for shared settings and a few mappers.

 ## Procedure